wptide/docs/docs/gcp/deployments.md

 ## GCP Settings

-These three settings are required for both local development and deployments to GCP.
+These three settings are for deployments to
+GCP.
 Be sure to use the same region you chose during the earlier `gcloud app create` step.